-We’ve collected some of the best family-friendly children’s museums and galleries within an hour or so drive of the area for you to experience.
-Whether you want to know more about life in pioneer and early industrial times, famous sports personalities, appreciate artworks, hands-on experiments and science, planes, trains, automobiles and even secret passages, these family destinations will help you do just that.
+We’ve collected some of the best family-friendly children’s museums and galleries in our region.
+Whether you want to know more about life in pioneer and early industrial times, famous sports personalities, appreciate works of art, dabble in hands-on experiments and science, planes, trains, automobiles and even secret passages, these family destinations will help you do just that.

 Oakville Museum The historic buildings of Erchless Estate were once home to Oakville’s founding family, The Chisholms, but are now the setting for Oakville’s community museum.
 Guided tours are available of the building and grounds and the museum is home to ever-changing exhibits.
 Admission is by donation, with $7 per person suggested.
 The gallery is open Tuesday to Sunday from 1 to 4 p.m.
 (RR)

 Oakville Galleries – Housed in two spaces in downtown Oakville there are travelling exhibitions as well as a permanent collection.

 Milton Family-Friendly Museums and Galleries

 Halton County Radial Railway – See the collection of historic streetcars, trains, and buses, then experience life on the rails on the 2km full-sized electrical railway.
 Look out for their very popular Halloween and Christmas events to start back up!
 Admission is $20 for adults, $18 for seniors, $15 for kids 4-17 and kids under 4 are $1.50.
 The museum is opening for the season in May 7.
 You can read all about our visit to the HCRR here.